top of page

 "It may seem like a contradiction, but you don't need to aim for simplicity in the kitchen.
 What matters is the ability to be able to see where everything is stored" - Marie Kondo

-Decluttering and organising kitchens is one of the most satisfying parts of my job as it has an immediate impact on the way the women I work with enjoy their kitchens.
-An organised kitchen makes planning and cooking meals simpler and more enjoyable, plus it can save money and it looks great - what's not to love?
-Here are just a few of my favourite pantry and kitchen storage ideas.
+Decluttering and organising kitchens is one of the most rewarding aspects of my work, as it instantly transforms how my clients enjoy their kitchens.
+A well-organised kitchen makes meal planning and cooking easier and more enjoyable, and will also save you money and look great.
+What's not to love about that?
+Here are some of my favourite pantry and kitchen storage ideas.

-There's no point in organising things that you don't need, don't use or stuff that shouldn't even be in the kitchen.
-The first step in tidying up your kitchen is to declutter it and discard the things you don't need.
+There's no sense in organising things you don't need, use, or that don't belong in the kitchen.
+The first step to a tidy kitchen is decluttering and removing unnecessary items.

-Once you've decluttered your kitchen you can then get on to the fun part - organising it in a way that works for you and your family use the space.
+Once you've decluttered, the fun part begins - organising your kitchen to suit how you and your family use the space.

 2. Create zones in your kitchen